 MEDICAL & TRAVEL INSURANCE

 Program costs in Israel include basic medical insurance that covers treatment and medication; however, it will not cover pre-existing medical conditions or self-induced injuries.
 This means that the policy covers treatment for issues such as a stomach bug, an incidental broken limb, dehydration, etc. without out-of-pocket expenses or paperwork.
 The policy does not cover any medical conditions for which a teen is already being treated for or treatment that has been received in the past.
 This exclusion rule also applies to all psychological care.
 For this reason, teens are required to travel with their own medical insurance policy, which includes coverage for short-term travel abroad.
 In the event that a teen needs to be treated for a pre-existing condition during the program, the parents of the teen will be solely responsible for any associated costs.

 NOTE: Review a summary of our medical insurance terms.

-Families are encouraged to sign-up for a travel insurance policy to protect their investment and plan for the unexpected.
-We have partnered with Travel Insured International to provide a discounted group travel insurance option for students.
+Families are encouraged to consider purchasing a travel insurance policy to protect their investment and plan for the unexpected.
+We have partnered with Travel Insured International to provide a group travel protection option for students.
 The cost of the travel protection plan is based on the total cost of the program and other domestic travel expenses.
-Review travel insurance policy coverage and costs in advance.
-The policy is selected within your registration account and may be purchased up until the date you make full payment for the program.
+Review travel protection plan coverage and costs in advance.
+The plan is selected within your registration account.